 - a.
-The word count for each précis should be 2,000 words (+ or -50).
-Place the word count on the first page of your report. - b.
-Note that the student may elect to include or exclude the headers, footnotes, and student information in the reported word count. - c.
+The word count for the Letham précis should be 3,000 words (+ or -50) - b.
+The word count for the remaining précis assignments (Sanders and Gregory of Nazianzus texts) should be 2,000 words each (+ or 50).
+Place the word count on the first page of your report. - c.
+Note that the student may elect to include or exclude the headers, footnotes, and student information in the reported word count. - d.
 The paper must be typed, double-spaced with one inch margins, using a 12 point font.
-It must have page numbers at the bottom of each page. - d.
+It must have page numbers at the bottom of each page. - e.
 Important: Use appropriate headings to make your paper's structure evident at a glance.

-e.
+f.
 Format

-- (1) The student must submit papers in the format specified in this course outline. - (2) At the top of the page, type the title of the assignment, your name, student number, course information (e.g., CSAP 650, et al.), and the word count (e.g., 1,999). - (3) See the example, infra, for formatting details. - f.
+- (1) The student must submit papers in the format specified in this course outline. - (2) At the top of the page, type the title of the assignment, your name, student number, course information (e.g., CSAP 694, et al.), and the word count (e.g., 1,999 or 2,999). - (3) See the example, infra, for formatting details. - g.
 Spelling and grammar count.
-See the explanation, infra, for details. - g.
+See the explanation, infra, for details. - h.
 Be certain to footnote your work.
 That is, when you directly quote or allude to a portion of the book, properly reference your material.